Fortuity in the D1-D5 system: Introduction and summary of results

-The counting of monotone cohomology classes can be studied by imposing the stringy exclusion principle on the \( Q_{N=\infty} \)-cohomology, resulting in the monotone partition function, which matches exactly with the counting of bulk states corresponding to superstrata geometries \cite{Shigemori:2019orj,Mayerson:2020acj}, as shown in Section~\ref{sec:Mon_coho}.
-Fortuitous cohomology classes, on the other hand, are much harder to study.
-In Sections~\ref{sec_fortuitous_partition_function} and~\ref{eqn:N=2_fortuitous}, we focus on \( N = 2 \) and perform a comprehensive search for fortuitous states in small charge sectors.
-We provide concrete data demonstrating that the number of fortuitous cohomology classes dominates over the monotone ones, as illustrated in Figure~\ref{fig:fortuitous_vs_monotone}, and present explicit representatives for the leading fortuitous cohomology classes.
+\end{itemize} We leave the investigation of these conjectures and the study of large-$N$ cohomology for the future work.

 In Section~\ref{sec:prod_coho}, we construct two-cycle composite BPS states by taking products of two single-cycle BPS states (of cycle length $w_1$ and $w_2$, respectively) and performing certain projections.
+We further extend the discussion to multi-cycle composite BPS states in section~\ref{sec_multi_cycle}.
 Depending on whether each constituent is monotone or fortuitous, such states have different gravitational interpretations, and are the subject of Section~\ref{sec_two_center_massive}.

-When at least one constituent is fortuitous, the composite is also fortuitous in the \( N = w_1 + w_2 \) theory.
-For two fortuitous constituents, the composites naturally have the interpretation of black hole bound states or near horizon geometries of two-centered black hole solutions \cite{Giusto:2004id,Giusto:2004ip,deBoer:2008fk}.
+For these two-cycle composites, when both constituents are fortuitous, they naturally have the interpretation of black hole bound states or near horizon geometries of two-centered black hole solutions \cite{Giusto:2004id,Giusto:2004ip,deBoer:2008fk}.
 Instead, if one is fortuitous and the other monotone, then in the limit \( w_2 \gg w_1 \), the composite can be interpreted as a fortuitous excitation probing a monotone background.
-A length-\( w_1 \) fortuitous state in the large $N$ limit is dual to a massive stringy excitation in the vacuum \({\rm AdS}_3 \times {\rm S}^3 \times T^4\).
+A length-\( w_1 \) fortuitous state in the large $N$ limit is dual to a massive stringy excitation in the vacuum \({\rm AdS}_3 \times {S}^3 \times T^4\).
 Thus, it is natural to propose that the composite state, in the large $N$ limit (\( N = w_1 + w_2 \gg w_1 \)), is dual to a BPS stringy excitation on a smooth horizonless geometry corresponding to the cycle-length \( w_2 \) monotone state.
-It is surprising that the non-BPS stringy excitations in ${\rm AdS}_3\times {\rm S}^3\times T^4$ vacuum can become BPS in smooth horizonless geometries, such as the superstrata geometries.
-Although the composite fortuitous states we construct should only constitute a minority of all fortuitous states, their holographic interpretation provides hints on how general fortuitous states might be understood in the bulk string theory.
+It is surprising that the non-BPS stringy excitations in ${\rm AdS}_3\times {S}^3\times T^4$ vacuum can become BPS in smooth horizonless geometries, such as the Lunin-Mathur and superstrata geometries.
+It would be interesting to study the worldsheet string theory on such geometries following \cite{Martinec:2017ztd ,Martinec:2018nco}, and check if there exist stringy modes that satisfy the BPS condition.